Ultimate OSHAA 30-Hours Self-Care in Early Childhood & Special Education Diploma

 - Apply stress and emotional management techniques specific to SEN settings.

-- Develop strategies for creating an inclusive and supportive environment for SEN learners.
+- Develop strategies for creating an inclusive and supportive environment for SEN participants.

 Effective Communication with Parents and Support Teams (5 Hours)